vacp2p/rfc-index/codex/marketplace.md

 The goal is to create a storage marketplace that promotes durability.

 ## Motivation
-The Codex network aims to create a peer-to-peer storage engine with strong data availability, data persistence guarantees and node storage incentives.
+The Codex network aims to create a peer-to-peer storage engine with strong data durability, data persistence guarantees and node storage incentives.
 To reach this goal, a data availability and retrieval mechanism is needed.
 Support for light clients, like mobile devices should also be embraced.